 Another innovation helped keep track of the status of each household.
 Using surveillance information collected and analyzed by India’s NPSP, mobilizers used chalk to mark each house, showing whether children within were seen during the campaign and if not, why.
 For example, a “p” chalked onto the house indicated children in the house had been given drops while an “x” meant they had not.
 Later, again using data from the NPSP, the “x” markings were further delineated into markings that indicated why a child was not vaccinated, be it related to parental refusal, an illness, or that the child was not home.
 This information helped the work of a second wave of vaccinators who returned later in the day for another attempt.

 Social mobilizers are helping to stop poliovirus transmission in the remaining endemic countries as well.
 In Afghanistan, the Immunizations Communication Network is tracking chronically missed children, maintaining a register of households with children, promoting routine immunization, hygiene and sanitation, and identifying and tracking high risk populations.16 In Pakistan, community-based vaccinators provide vaccination and social mobilization/communications are currently working on community engagement plans.
-In Nigeria in recent years, Volunteer Community Mobilizers reduced the number of children missed during vaccination campaigns by 68-90% in states that are high risk for polio.17
+In Nigeria in recent years, Volunteer Community Mobilizers reduced the number of children missed during vaccination campaigns by 68-90 percent in states that are high risk for polio.17

 “I think that disbanding the SMNet would be like pouring expensive drinks down the drain.
 I don’t think it’s a good idea at all.”